alexzhurov/awesome-cheatsheets/backend/django.md

 3. Third-party app imports.
 4. Imports from your apps.

-Use explicit relative imports.
+- Use explicit relative imports.
-Avoid using import *
+- Avoid using import *
+- Use underscores in URL pattern names rather than dashes.

 ## :blue_book: Creating a project
 - Navigate to main folder with `$ cd <folder>`
 - Create project with `$ django-admin startproject <project_name>`